livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 ### 4.2 Global tables

-Global tables exist once per database and store system wide state, sequencing metadata, and peer coordination data.
+Global tables exist once per database and store system-wide state, sequencing metadata, and peer coordination data.
 These tables are created during bootstrap inside a single transaction.
 Startup fails closed if any required global table is missing, malformed, or inconsistent.

 The required global tables are:

-* `identities` stores system wide identity records used for ownership, authorization, and peer association.
+* `identities` stores system-wide identity records used for ownership, authorization, and peer association.
 * `apps` stores application registrations and their assigned numeric `app_id` values.
 * `peers` stores known peer records and metadata required for sync coordination.
 * `settings` stores persisted configuration and runtime operating flags.